GeForce Now review: You bring the games, Nvidia streams the hardware

 Uniquely, GeForce Now is currently the only major cloud gaming service offering a Free access plan.
 While many services offer a temporary free trial, the GeForce Now Free plan is full access to the service with no long-term limitations.
 However, there are some short-term ones.

 Each tier comes with a limit to how long you can be connected to a gaming session at a time.
-The Free tier is limited to one hour, Priority subscribers can play for up to six hours per session, and RTX 3080 subscribers get eight hour sessions.
+The Free tier is limited to one hour, Priority subscribers can play for up to four hours per session.
 There is no set limit to the number of sessions you can start in a day.
 The free tier also doesn't feature RTX On, Nvidia's term for ray-tracing and DLSS support.

 There's a priority component to the tiers, too, as Nvidia places limitations on the overall process and user loads on GeForce Now's regional data centers.
 Free members have the lowest priority in connecting to the service, which can mean waiting in line to connect to a rig at times.
-Priority and RTX 3080 have priority access to the queue, with RTX 3080 members getting access to systems that provide RTX 3080 GPUs.
-There may be times when an RTX 3080 rig is not available for a member, which will send that member to the Priority queue instead.
+Priority have priority access to the queue.

-Beyond those varied limitations, GeForce Now advertises up to 1080p at 60 frames-per-second gameplay for its Priority members, and up to 1440p at 120fps for PC/Mac and 4K HDR on Shield TV for its RTX 3080 members.
+Beyond those varied limitations, GeForce Now advertises up to 1080p at 60 frames-per-second gameplay for its Priority members.

 - Free

 Additionally, there are internet bandwidth requirements and data usage conditions to consider.
-GeForce Now requires a minimum of a 15Mbps connection for 720p at 60fps, 25Mbps connection for 1080p at 60fps, and a 35Mbps connection for 1440p at 120fps for the RTX 3080 plan.
+GeForce Now requires a minimum of a 15Mbps connection for 720p at 60fps, 25Mbps connection for 1080p at 60fps.
 Additionally, GeForce Now does require a less than 80ms latency from an Nvidia data center, but recommends a less than 40ms latency.

 Game library